 Regional water quality has been monitored monthly by the Taranaki Regional Council since 1995 at 11 river sites within seven catchments.
 These catchments are representative of a range of land uses and pressures on water quality in the region.
 Three sites have also been monitored by NIWA since 1989 with one of these also monitored by the Regional Council.

 Monitoring has shown that upper catchment sites tend to have better water quality and ecological health compared to those in mid and lower catchments where land use is more developed and stream morphology changes.
-The ecological health of streams, measured by the state of water-dwelling bugs (macroinvertebrates) has improved at a number of sites.
+The ecological health of streams, measured by the state of water-dwelling bugs (macroinvertebrates) has improved at a majority of sites, especially at mid to lower catchment sites.
 The region’s fresh water generally meets guidelines for bacteria, dissolved oxygen and clarity.
 Bacteriological pollution and ammonia have improved and are now stable regionally.
-Taranaki rivers which originate from Mt Taranaki are naturally high in phosphorus.
+Taranaki rivers which originate from Taranaki Maunga are naturally high in phosphorus.
 Trends in nutrient concentrations over the last few years are generally stable or improving.
-Ecological health is improving region-wide.

 More information on environmental trends in freshwater are available from Taranaki Regional Council's website